Service Improves Quality of Life

 by | Jul 14, 2022 | Community, Mental Health, Service, Volunteer

-At The Magdalen House, we provide women with the tools to transform their lives by achieving sobriety and sustaining recovery.
+At The Magdalen House, we provide women and men with the tools to transform their lives by achieving sobriety and sustaining recovery from alcoholism.
 As a part of our programming, women in our community learn the importance of service for their recovery, and their overall quality of life.
-Service doesn’t just revitalize the lives of alcoholic women; anyone can participate and enjoy the benefits of volunteering.
+Service doesn’t just revitalize the lives of alcoholic individuals; anyone can participate and enjoy the benefits of volunteering.

 Here are four ways EVERYONE can experience an enhanced life by getting involved: